 Early detection is critical for turning cancer into a curable disease.
 Before the cancer has time to grow into a tumor, cancer cells express molecular markers that can be labeled with fluorescence.
 Optical imaging is the one non-invasive medical imaging method that can detect at the cellular level, but it is restricted in penetration depth in tissue.
 ME research professor Eric Seibel and bioengineering doctoral student Yang Jiang have developed the smallest optical endoscope that can image the fluorescent-dyed cancer cells as well as healthy tissue in reflectance.
 This multimodal (reflectance/florescence) scanning fiber endoscope has a tip the size of a grain of rice and a long flexible shaft that can be wrapped around a finger.

 The many advantages of this device are being validated in research funded by the National Institutes of Health in first-in-human clinical trials.
-Invented and developed at the UW, this endoscope technology promises great potential and is highly desirable for applications ranging from image-guided biopsies to cancer diagnosis to the removal of the cancer cells during surgery.
+Invented and developed at the UW, this endoscope technology promises great potential and is highly desirable for applications ranging from image-guided biopsies for cancer diagnosis to guiding the removal of tumor cells during surgery.